solidjs/solid-router/README.md

 ### `<Outlet>`, `<Routes>`, `useRoutes`

 This is no longer used and instead will use `props.children` passed from into the page components for outlets.
-Nested Routes inherently cause waterfalls and are Outlets in a sense themselves.
-We do not want to encourage the pattern and if you must do it you can always nest `<Routers>` with appropriate base path.
+This keeps the outlet directly passed from its page and avoids oddness of trying to use context across Islands boundaries.
+Nested `<Routes>` components inherently cause waterfalls and are `<Outlets>` themselves so they have the same concerns.
+We do not want to encourage the pattern and if you must do it you can always nest `<Router>`s with appropriate base path.

 ## `element` prop removed from `Route`